 Courses at Asheville, Charlotte, and Morganton

 At Montreat, we prepare you to serve others with skill, experience, and compassion.
-And with one evening per week, our Master of Arts in Clinical and Mental Health program can empower you to make a difference in as little as three years.
+And with one evening per week, our master’s degree program in Clinical Mental Health Counseling can empower you to make a difference in as little as three years.
 You’ll be grounded in theory, ethics, and strategies—prepared to counsel challenges and crises that are:

-If you’re committed to making an impact, then our program will support and develop your capacities.
+If you’re committed to making an impact, then our master’s degree program in Clinical Mental Health Counseling will support and develop your capacities as a mental health counselor.
 Our curriculum prepares you to address multiple issues in context, and courses include:

 - Professional Orientation to Counseling